carviagu/theWbot/README.md

 # theWbot
-Discord bot for learning and practice purposes
+Discord bot created with javascript for a personal server with friends.
+The aim of creating this bot is learning about javascript, Discord.js and bots.

 ## Botcommands